itsRems/gamelab-smp-onboarding/RULES.md

 either when you break one of the rules in this document, or by a solo admin decision, which does not have to be justified.

+> The set of rules that follows is non-exhaustive.
+Before playing, you MUST understand that the staff has every right to ban/kick/unwhitelist you from the server without giving any specific reason.
+This rule will usually be applied to griefers, cheaters, and unfriendly people.

 #### Bans

 You may appeal your bans, but as mentioned above, I have the full right not to give a single fuck.